Holo314/Coeffect/README.md

         });
 ```

 I was also toying with the idea of enabling _named coeffects_.
-But this is not in the planning as for now.

 ### Effects